Back to Square One

 "Hannah, this is World Cultures, not Geography," Paul scolded.
 "If you have further questions on the Trail of Illumination, I advise you to ask Miss Fields, since that is her area of expertise."

 For an advanced class at the privately-run school, he hadn't been impressed with the level of education his students demonstrated.
-Half the time, they were as intractable as the public school students he had managed in his time as a substitute, and there was scarcely indication that the average student at the school was particularly better off than those at the surrounding schools.
+Half the time, they were as intractable as the public school students he had managed in his time as a substitute, and there was scarcely any indication that the average student at the school was particularly better off than those at the surrounding schools.
 If anything, the one benefit was the size of the school--it was too small to form worthwhile gangs and cliques, though he noticed they still gave it their best effort--and the exceptionally rare academically-minded children truly did apply themselves to their work, with better result, due to the improved availability of the teachers.

 The sound of shuffling papers signaled the end of class approaching, students checking their watches eagerly.
 "Remember that your essays are due tomorrow," he called, "and I'll be handing out study guides at the beginning of next week.
 I strongly recommend you read ahead in the book and form study groups if you can.
 Darian, see me after class."